pedrobdfp/eDNAstructure/README.md

 If you see sampling output without errors, Stan is ready.
 Full guide: <https://mc-stan.org/rstan/articles/rstan.html>

-### Step 3 â€” Install eDNAstructure
+### Step 3 — Install eDNAstructure

 ```r
 install.packages("remotes")
 remotes::install_github("pedrobdfp/eDNA_structure", upgrade = "never")
 ```

-During installation, a large amount of black text will appear â€” this is the Stan model compiling to C++.
+During installation, a large amount of black text will appear — this is the Stan model compiling to C++.
 It only happens once.
 Every subsequent call to `eDNA_dmm()` goes straight to sampling with no compilation output.

 ### Dependencies